 Doing poses inside the hammock or sling (those at Monarca are made of very strong tricot-weave nylon) provides support that can be helpful to beginning yoga practitioners, says Jenny Arrington, a yoga instructor at Northwestern University in Chicago.
 But using a sling can also be beneficial to people who have more experience with yoga.
 “Advanced yogis can benefit from aerial yoga because the [sling] can provide more challenge to poses that they may have already mastered,” Arrington says.
 “For example, a Warrior 2 [pose] may be easy for an advanced yogi, but when done standing in a [sling] suspended above the floor, that same yogi has to recruit a new level of core muscle stabilization and balance without wobbling.”

-As with conventional, earthbound yoga, there are a variety of aerial yoga courses, of varying speeds and degrees of difficulty, says Dr. Joanne Wu, who teaches aerial yoga in Rochester, Buffalo.
+As with conventional, earthbound yoga, there are a variety of anti-gravity yoga courses, of varying speeds and degrees of difficulty, says Dr. Joanne Wu, who teaches in Rochester, Buffalo.
 In her medical practice, Wu specializes in physical medicine and rehabilitation.
 When practiced correctly, aerial yoga can provide some health benefits not easily accessible through traditional yoga, she says.
 For example, inversions can be quite helpful for decompressing and lengthening the spine, she says.
 That’s because the act of hanging upside-down could potentially alleviate, at least temporarily, pain from back spasms or scoliosis, a sideways curvature of the spine that can lead to a person having an uneven waist or one hip higher than the other, causing back problems.

 1. If you’re not already practicing regular yoga, give it a try first.
 It would be a good idea to practice traditional yoga before you slide into a sling to do an aerial Downward-Facing Dog, Wu says.
 “Learn regular yoga and make sure you have some flexibility before trying aerial yoga,” she says.
 “Doing regular yoga first would be good preparation.”